stiggio/stigg-helm-charts/README.md

 ## Using Kubectl

 If you do not want to use Helm directly, you can render the Kubernetes manifests using `helm template` and `kubectl kustomize` commands and apply them with `kubectl`.
-1. First, edit the values in `./stigg-chart/values.yaml` to match your setup (api key, persistent caching, etc.).
+1. First, edit the values in `./stigg-chart/values.yaml` to match your setup (api key, persistent cache, etc.).
 2. Generate the Stigg components manifests:
     ```sh
     helm template stigg ./stigg-chart > kustomize/generated/stigg-manifests.yaml
     ```
     Manifests should include an api-keys secret.
-If persistent caching is enabled, a delpoyment resource will be added as well.
+If persistent cache is enabled, a delpoyment resource will be added as well.
 3. Use the `kubectl` cli to add a stigg side-car to your app deployment and ensure your app has access to Stigg api-keys:
     ```sh
     kubectl kustomize kustomize > kustomize/generated/app-manifests.yaml